 Research Bio

-Formerly the CEO and Executive Director of the American Press Institute (API), Dean Michael D. Bolden has had a distinguished career that has taken him from the New Orleans Times-Picayune to the University of California, Berkeley.
+Dean Michael D. Bolden is the former CEO and Executive Director of the American Press Institute (API), a journalism support organization founded in 1946 to help journalists remain current with the skills and training they need to be effective in a changing media landscape.
+He has had a distinguished career that has taken him from the New Orleans Times-Picayune as a copy editor and reporter to the University of California, Berkeley.

-He has worked as a local reporter and national editor, a teacher and nonprofit leader.
-For more than 15 years, he has helped media leaders navigate the complexity of social and economic disruption to serve diverse democratic communities.
-He has accomplished this work at the intersection of media, entrepreneurship, and civic engagement in senior roles at The Washington Post (where he helped merge the digital and print newsrooms), the John S. and James L. Knight Foundation, Stanford University, the San Francisco Chronicle, and API.
+Dean Bolden has worked as a local reporter and national editor, a teacher and nonprofit leader.
+For more than 15 years, he has helped media leaders navigate the complexity of social and economic disruptions.
+He has accomplished this work at the intersection of media, entrepreneurship, and civic engagement in senior roles at The Washington Post (where he helped merge the digital and print newsrooms), the John S. and James L. Knight Foundation, Stanford University, the San Francisco Chronicle, and API (where his research focused on the evolving habits of news consumers, the digital transformation of news organizations and community-engaged journalism).

 Research Expertise and Interest